larentoun/alghorithms/README.md

 Lab3 - ready for review (updated graphs)

-Lab4 - in progress (program completed, need graphs)
+Lab4 - ready for review